blindnet-io/product-management/user-stories/US-07-Privacy-request-capture-service.md

 **I want to** configure the data rights computation engine component (from the HLA) in my system with information about server locations, privacy policy, data types, organisation identity etc (cf. list of TRANSPARENCY actions from the [PRIV examples](https://github.com/blindnet-io/product-management/blob/devkit-schemas/refs/schemas/priv/examples.md))

 **because** I want it to automatically compute the responses to (at least some) requests

+### US-07-3-10

+**As an** organization, using blindnet devkit

+**I want to** be able to keep track of Data Subject's data transfers between one system and another

+**because** I need to know the provenance and/or where has been transfered Data Subject's data to, in order to complete some Privacy Requests